What is it?

 It is an inflammatory disease that affects the thyroid gland and the tissue around the eyes, eyelids, the fat and muscles responsible for eye movement.
 As the immune system changes, it reacts against the thyroid gland and orbit tissues by making them inflamed.

-Initially and then gradually patients notice a feeling of dryness and redness in their eyes, that they are "bulging" (exophthalmos), double vision depending on where they look (diplopia) or even changes in the usual appearance of their eyelids, be it greater swelling or a greater opening of the eyes (eyelid retraction).
+Patients notice a feeling of dryness and redness in their eyes, that they are "bulging" (exophthalmos), double vision depending on where they look (diplopia) or even changes in the usual appearance of their eyelids, be it greater swelling or a greater opening of the eyes (eyelid retraction).

 Generally speaking, both eyes are affected, but occasionally it may affect just one eye or be very asymmetric.